About Information Competency

 Information Competency Proficiency Exam Procedures

-Fill out the online request form to take the exam.
-A Library staff member will call you to schedule an appointment once your test and account are complete.
+To schedule an Information Competency Proficiency Exam please call the library circulation desk at (510) 659-6160 and ask for either Jovon Johnson or Mariela Torres.
 All students must show photo ID to exam proctor before taking the exam.
 There is no charge for the exam.
 Each exam is 90 minutes, timed, with a set number of questions.
 Students need to have a passing grade of 70% or higher.
 No retests are allowed.

 If you have questions about the information competency proficiency exam, please contact: